Cocktail (2012 film): Critical response

 Kunal Guha of Yahoo! gave the film 1.5/5 stars, stating that "One of the chief reasons why this cocktail fails to hit your sweet spot is because you don't empathize with any of the characters.
 There could be many reasons for this but to point one: none of them seem worthy of your attention and concern.
 Still keen to figure out who Saif ends up with?
 Why don’t you deduce it yourself like any mature adult would?
 I would recommend the scientific method used to pick item girls in films lately: Eenie Meenie…" Mayank Shekhar of Daily Bhaskar gave the film 1.5/5 stars, concluding that "You feel worse for Saif aged 42.
 It's hard to tell how every woman he meets in the film gets turned on by his random charms.
 The world is his playground.
 He still makes it seem vaguely convincing.
 Here's a big league actor at the top of his form.
 Look at his recent films: Agent Vinod, Aarakshan (2011), Kurbaan (2009).
 Forget those films.
 Just check out his performances.
 He could do with much better films.
 Surely.
 Seriously."

 Music

-The film score for Cocktail was composed by Pritam, with lyrics by Irshad Kamil.
+The soundtrack was composed by Pritam, with lyrics written by Irshad Kamil.
 The rights of a famous Pakistani Sufi song were bought for the film.
 "Alif Allah" (a celebration of Allah, Islamic prophet Muhammad and other Khalifs), originally sung and popularized by Pakistani Punjabi folk singer Arif Lohar, was revised.

 "Angreji Beat", a Punjabi song sung by Yo Yo Honey Singh and featuring Gippy Grewal, is also used in the title credits, as well as the trailer, though hasn't been included in the album.
 One of the songs "Main Sharaabi" has been composed by Singh and sung by Pritam.
 The background score is composed by Salim–Sulaiman.

 The music album of Cocktail received highly positive reviews.
 "Tumhi Ho Bandhu", "Daaru Desi" and "Second-Hand-Jawaani", which featured the three leads became chartbusters.
 "Tumhi Ho Bandhu" paved the way to #1 at the Radio-Mirchi Top-100 Countdown.